How to Boil Potatoes

 You can steam potatoes to speed up cook time.

 - Steam gets hotter than boiling in water, allowing the potatoes to cook faster.
-With the heat on medium-high, steam about 15-20 minutes until the potatoes are fork-tender.
+With the heat on medium-high, steam until the potatoes are fork-tender.

 How long to boil potatoes for mashed potatoes

-- Boiling potatoes for mashed potatoes can take anywhere between 30 and 45 minutes.
-Potatoes can be peeled prepped and cut into water up to 2 days before boiling for mash.
+- Boiling potatoes for mashed potatoes takes 15 minutes.
+Potatoes can be prepped and cut into water up to 2 days before boiling for mash.

 Peeling not necessary

-- Potato skins have great potato flavor and provide added texture to mashed potatoes.
-If you prefer light and fluffy mashed potatoes, we recommend peeling before boiling.
+- Potato skins have great flavor, nutrition and provide added texture to mashed potatoes.

 How long to boil potatoes for potato salad

-- Boil the potatoes for 25-35 minutes or until they are fork-tender.
+- Boil potatoes for 15 minutes or until fork-tender.
 Drain potatoes well and allow steam to escape before mixing to prevent salad from getting watery.
-For some of our favorite potato salad recipes, visit our recipe page.
+See more tips on the perfect potato salad in this article.